 - For multicast solutions, signalling from the UE to the network to join a multicast session shall be supported by UE and network.
 Join/leave operation via CP (NAS) signalling shall be supported.

-Editor's note: It is FFS if the network and UE shall support multicast session join/leave operation via UP e.g. IGMP Join/Leave.

 - For N3 transport of the shared delivery method, GTP-U tunnelling using a transport layer IP multicast method and shared N3 (GTP-U) Point-to-Point tunnel shall be supported with support for QoS.

 - Both 5GC Shared MBS traffic delivery method and 5GC Individual MBS traffic delivery method shall be standardized for multicast data delivery.